-- child protection policy, which should amongst other things also include the policy and procedures to deal with child-on-child abuse;

-- behaviour for learning policy

-- Anti-bullying policy

-- Employees' Code of Conduct

-- ICT and E-Safety Policy

-- Mobile phone use policy

-- safeguarding response to children who go missing from education; and

-- role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-- copy of Part One Keeping children safe in education (2021) and should be signed to say it has been read and understood.

-- Annex A, condensed version of Part one of KCSiE (DfE 2022).
+- role of the DSL including the identity of the DSL and any DDSLs. - copy of Part One Keeping Children Safe in Education (2022) and should be signed to say it has been read and understood.
+Annex B Further information - Annex A, condensed version of Part one of KCSiE (DfE 2022).
 It can be provided (instead of Part one) to those staff who do not directly work with children.

-- Whistleblowing policy

-Purpose of a Child Protection Policy
+Purpose of the Child Protection Policy

-To inform staff, parents, volunteers and governors about the trust's responsibilities for safeguarding students.
+To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.

-To enable everyone to have a clear understanding of how these responsibilities should be carried
+To enable everyone to have a clear understanding of how these responsibilities should be carried out.